This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Take the time to discuss and show your child the SASS rules, and make sure that they understand each one completely.
 This will go a long way in preventing injury while ensuring proper knife use.

 If anyone else is nearby, your child will first need to make sure that they allow a distance to use their kids pocket knife.
-If they are carving or working on a project, this might mean moving to a safe location before proceeding with the use of their knife.
+If they are carving or working on a project, this might mean moving to a safe location before proceeding with the use of their knife skills.

-Always Cut Away From You With A Pocket Knife
+A – Always Cut Away From You With A Knife

-When using their kids pocket knife, it’s important to remember that any cutting action must be done away from their body.
+When using their kids pocket knife, it’s important to remember that any cutting action with their knife skills must be done away from their body.
 So if your child is whittling or carving, all knife use needs to go outward rather than inward.

-When this rule is practiced, the risk of accidental cuts is greatly reduced.
+When this rule is practiced, the risk of accidental cuts is greatly reduced, and it’s one of the best things you can do to encourage knife safety.
 As such, there needs to be considerable practice with this method to ensure that your child gets to the point where the “away” rule comes second nature.

 Once they get to that point, you can entrust them to use their pocket knife in various applications without fear of injury.